 Kauman Great Mosque, Royal mosque in central Yogyakarta, Indonesia

-Sultan Hamengkubuwono I commissioned the mosque between 1773 and 1775, working with religious guide Kyai Faqih Ibrahim Diponingrat and master builder Kyai Wiryokusumo.
-A wooden gateway was added in the 19th century to complete the compound's entrance.
+Sultan Hamengkubuwono I had the mosque built between 1773 and 1775, working alongside religious guide Kyai Faqih Ibrahim Diponingrat and master builder Kyai Wiryokusumo.
+A wooden gateway was added to the compound in the 19th century, completing the entrance as it appears today.

 The community of curious travelers